Colin Kaepernick to start Sunday for 49ers

 This will be Kaepernick's first start this season.
 The 49ers, who are 1-4, will be on the road Sunday to play the Buffalo Bills at 1 p.m.
 ET.

+Kaepernick once was seen as a rising star, leading the 49ers to Super Bowl XLVII in New Orleans, a game they lost to the Baltimore Ravens.
+But he hasn't started a game since last November 1, when the 49ers lost 27-6 to the Rams.
+Later that month he was shut down for the remainder of the season because of a shoulder injury.
+He had multiple surgeries during the offseason and was limited in the preseason because of arm fatigue.

-Kaepernick first made waves during a preseason game in August when he sat during the national anthem to raise awareness about racial issues such as controversial police shootings of African American men.
+Kaepernick, who is biracial, first made waves during a preseason game in August when he sat during the national anthem to raise awareness about racial issues such as controversial police shootings of African American men.
 Kaepernick has since said he's received death threats for his stance, which some see as unpatriotic.

-But his protest has gained traction in the NFL and beyond in recent weeks, with college and even high school athletes taking a knee or sitting during the anthem.
+But his protest has gained traction in the NFL and beyond in recent weeks, with college, high school and even youth football players taking a knee or sitting during the anthem.

 Kaepernick has a notable supporter in President Barack Obama.
 The president weighed in last month on Kaepernick, saying, "I think he cares about some real, legitimate issues that need to be talked about and if nothing else what he's doing has generated more conversation around some topics that need to be talked about."